What to Expect During Residency Interviews

 - Describe a particularly satisfying or meaningful experience during your medical training.
 Why was it meaningful?

-Usually, you will find that you don’t have enough time to ask all the questions you would like to during the interview.
+Usually, you'll find that you don’t have enough time to ask all the questions you would like to during the interview.
 It’s a good idea to take some notes throughout the day to jog your memory about significant comments, concerns, particularly good points, or particularly bad points.
 Don’t concentrate on your notes so much that you interfere with effective interchange during the interview.
 Instead, note your impressions right after the interview.
 Using standard questions from all interviews will help you compare responses across the multiple residency programs you interview.

 Be Aware of Prohibited Questions